-Learning-skills counsellors at the Student Development Centre (https://learning.uwo.ca/) are ready to help you improve your learning skills.
+Learning-skills counsellors at Learning Development and Success (https://learning.uwo.ca) are ready to help you improve your learning skills.
 They offer presentations on strategies for improving time management, multiple-choice exam preparation/writing, textbook reading, and more.
-Individual support is offered throughout the Fall/Winter terms in the drop-in Learning Help Centre, and year-round through individual counselling.
+Individual support is offered throughout the Fall/Winter terms in the drop-in Learning Help Centre, and yearround through individual counselling.